-How to become a silver spinner: Varis' story
+How to become a silversmith: Varis' story

 Meet Varis, 19, and find out about his life training as an apprentice silver spinner with The Goldsmiths' Centre in London.
 Part of our Bitesize world of work series.